radui1398/pdf-merger-js/README.md

+# Forked by radui1398
+This fork is replacing pdf-lib with @cantoo/pdf-lib, a better maintained library.
+After pdf-merger-js will also update the library with a better one, this project will be removed.

+Install with: npm install @radui1398/pdf-merger-js

 # Description

 This node.js library can **merge multiple PDF documents**, or parts of them, to one new PDF document.
 You can do this by using the **command line interface** or from within your **node.js** or even directly in the **browser**.